LivePersonInc/node-agent-sdk/README.md

 `"OK Agent removed successfully"`

+__NOTE:__
+When an agent is suggested, the `cqm.ExConversationChangeNotification` is affected by reflecting the request in the notification.
+Meaning that in the participants section you will see that the assigned agent is removed and the suggested agent replaced it.

 #### generateURLForDownloadFile
 In order the generate url for download the file was published by one of the participants, use the following:
 ```javascript